NalinC2002/dsa-practice/README.md

 - pwd :- shows working directory
 - cd :- change directory
 - ls :- show all dir and files in current dir
+- ls -a :- show all files including hidden
 - git clone _link_ :- clones the repo into our system whose link has been provided(click on code button and go to HTTPS to find link)
 - git status :- checks for the changes made in clone wrt original github repo
 - git add _filename_ :- to stage the changes made in _filename_